Discover Your X-Factor

 5. Having the heart of a champion.

-The X-Factor comes from hard work, training and perseverance.
-And that is the difference.
+The difference is that X-Factor comes from hard work, training, and perseverance.
 A great trainer and an incredible heart gave Secretariat The X-Factor.
 You can have the X-Factor too.
 We've made it our business to bring forth the X-Factor, just like Secretariat's trainer.
 We’ll be tuning into the 150th Belmont Stakes this Saturday, June 9th, to see if the front runner, Justify, can come close to the Legend that was the Secretariat.